cbdscolin/CS5700-Midterm-FTP/README.md

 8. We moved a file from FTP server to local file system.
 We verified that this file was deleted from the FTP server.
 We also verified that the contents of the local file match the contents of the FTP server.

+Apart from this we also added a few automation tests to simplify the process of testing.
+The unit tests can be found in FTPTests.py.
+These tests use ftplib package to verify if our program executes the relevant command as expected.

 Breakdown of work: